Soil sampling allows you to optimize yields, minimize fertilizer costs

 Soil can be analyzed on a physical, chemical, and biological level.
 Physical analysis could include attributes such as density, texture, hardness, and aggregate stability.
 Biological attributes include organic matter, microbial respiration, or the nutrient supplying ability of nematode, fungal, and bacteria populations.
 Chemical analysis seeks to determine pH and nutrient levels.
 Dairy One offers soil testing packages that can provide information on all three levels as well as a variety of soil extraction methods to meet the demands of local land grant universities including Mehlich 3, Morgan, and Modified Morgan procedures.
-Additionally, through an arrangement with Cornell University, New York customers can receive Cornell generated recommendations.
-Decades of research has gone into developing these state specific recommendations and we are proud to partner with Cornell to make them available to New York producers.
+Additionally, through an arrangement with Cornell University, New York customers can receive Cornell-generated recommendations.
+Decades of research have gone into developing these state-specific recommendations and we are proud to partner with Cornell to make them available to New York producers.

 There are 16 nutrient elements required to grow all plants and crops.
-However, soils vary in their ability to provide the correct balance of nutrients for a number of reasons including soil type, environment, crop removal, and application of soil amendments including manure, compost, commercial fertilizer or crop residues.Agronomy-Nutrients-Essential-For-Plant-Growth
+However, soils vary in their ability to provide the correct balance of nutrients for a number of reasons including soil type, environment, crop removal, and application of soil amendments including manure, compost, commercial fertilizer, or crop residues.Nutrients-essential-for-plant-growth

 Solvita VAST (Volumetric Aggregate Stability Test): Measures quality of soil structure or “tilth”.
 Soil structure determines infiltration of rainfall, water-holding capacity, air movement, rooting depth, soil productivity.

-Solvita SLAN (Solvita TM Labile Amino Nitrogren): Measures organic nitrogen compounds easily mineralized or made available as nutrients for plant growth.
+Solvita SLAN (Solvita TM Labile Amino Nitrogen): Measures organic nitrogen compounds easily mineralized or made available as nutrients for plant growth.